The Pioneer Park Neighborhood’s Warehouse District and a Visit From the Liberty Bell

 The Pioneer Park neighborhood underwent several changes related to post-Civil War industrialization.
 In the late nineteenth century, the Pioneer Park neighborhood became Salt Lake City’s first warehouse district.

 The railroad lines that snaked through the west side linked factories and warehouses to each other and to the rest of the nation.
 Running from the main Union Pacific line down 400 West were multiple projecting spurs that spread out to all points on a compass.
 There was also a spaghetti bowl of other company tracks spread across the neighborhood.
 The Pioneer Park also had two smaller trolley tracks running beside it, down the middle of 400 South.
-Expanding consumer wants and railroad connections to national and regional markets fueled the need for warehouses, for parts, materials and for goods manufactured in Salt Lake City.
-Industry also fueled employment opportunities, and drew visitors and businesses alike to the west side.
+Expanding consumer wants and railroad connections to national and regional markets fueled the need for warehouses, for parts, materials, and goods manufactured in Salt Lake City.
+Industry also fueled employment opportunities and drew visitors and businesses alike to the west side.

 In July 1915, because of the open spaces and adjacent railroad track that ran along the corner of 400 South and 400 West, the neighborhood hosted the Liberty Bell.
-The bell was originally forged 1752 in London for Pennsylvania’s Independence Hall and was named the “Liberty Bell” by slavery abolitionists in the 1830s.
-While in Utah, over 300,000 Utahns, and visitors and students from across the Intermountain West, passed and touched the great American symbol.
+The bell was originally forged in 1752 in London for Pennsylvania’s Independence Hall and was named the “Liberty Bell” by slavery abolitionists in the 1830s.
+While in Utah, over 300,000 Utahns, visitors, and students from across the Intermountain West, passed and touched the great American symbol.

 Salt Lake City’s west side, followed by Ogden, served as the Intermountain West’s earliest and largest center for employment and transportation.
-The railroads, allied industries, manufacturers, and the corporate-owned warehouses, consistently sought out the least expensive labor, which attracted waves of “opportunity seeking” immigrants.
-Nearly all of Utah’s subsequent smaller internal railroads along with its mills, smelters, and other industries drew their workforce from immigrant communities that assembled at least initially or traveled to the west side for regional services, entertainment and cultural connection.
+The railroads, allied industries, manufacturers, and the corporate-owned warehouses consistently sought out the least expensive labor, which attracted waves of “opportunity seeking” immigrants.
+Nearly all of Utah’s subsequent smaller internal railroads along with its mills, smelters, and other industries, drew their workforce from immigrant communities that assembled, at least initially, or traveled to the west side for regional services, entertainment, and cultural connection.

-Many immigrant laborers who first settled in mining camps and small industrial towns across Utah, eventually moved to the west side for improved economic, social, schooling and economic opportunities.
-Industrial laborers from across the region, for over a hundred years, shopped, gathered, drank, attended community and religious gatherings and found entertainment on the west side.
+Many immigrant laborers who first settled in mining camps and small industrial towns across Utah, eventually moved to the west side for improved social, schooling, and economic opportunities.
+Industrial laborers from across the region, for over a hundred years, shopped, gathered, drank, attended community and religious gatherings, and found entertainment on the west side.
 Unlike the rest of Salt Lake City, it was the place where you could find or do just about anything.
 Because of this history, the neighborhood continues to be one of the city’s most non-traditional and unique areas.

-Join us for our next installment of Salt Lake West Side Stories, where we explore the religious history of Salt Lake’s west side with a specific focus on non-LDS denominations.
+Join us for our next installment of Salt Lake West Side Stories, where we explore the religious history of Salt Lake’s west side with a specific focus on non-Mormon denominations.
 We will also discuss schools and commercial enterprises that popped up in the area.

 Click here to return to the complete list of posts.